La Velada del Año: Reception

 La Velada del Año was met with divided opinions among the professional fighting community.
-Spanish kickboxer Lara Fernandez lamented the lack of support for professional fighters, hoping people would "help real athletes instead of people clowning around".
+Spanish kickboxer Lara Fernández lamented the lack of support for professional fighters, hoping people would "help real athletes instead of people clowning around".
 Featherweight boxer Jon Fernández argued that the event was good publicity for boxing, saying that it was "sad" that other fighters did not see the opportunity that La Velada offered.
-Sandor Martin, another professional boxer who helped organize the third edition of La Velada in 2023, stated that he "didn't imagine 60,000 people seeing boxing", but "we can't expect La Velada del Año to solve Spanish boxing's endemic problems".
+Sandor Martín, another professional boxer who helped organize the third edition of La Velada in 2023, stated that he "didn't imagine 60,000 people seeing boxing", but "we can't expect La Velada del Año to solve Spanish boxing's endemic problems".

 An article on Espinof about the box office success of Creed III also mentioned La Velada del Año, arguing that the popularity of both the film and the event did not really suggest that boxing was popular again; rather, it seemed to garner more interest as a setting than as the focus of the story.
 About La Velada, author Randy Meeks wrote: "La Velada's audience isn't going to switch over to 'regular' boxing because they're not interested in it: what they want is to see a macro-crossover of their idols punching one another and doing something out of the ordinary.
 A sort of Super Smash Bros. of streamers where what matters the least is the sport itself. [...]
 There is no interest in following or knowing more about other people unless the streamers turn pro.
 La Velada del Año isn't a hit because of the boxing, but because of the event in itself."